JulianThe0ne/JulianThe0ne/README.md

 -->
 I'm a full stack developer based in Kyoto, Japan and looking to fulfill my curiosity on everything web development related 👨‍💻

-Like DHH I like motorsport racing and Ruby on Rails 🙋‍♂️
+Like DHH I like motorsport racing and Ruby on Rails 🙋‍♂️ I enjoy looping on and off track 🔁

 I'll be happy to share my journey with you around a [coffee](https://www.linkedin.com/in/julien-afonso-59568124b/) ☕️ or on Zoom 🎥